bbugyi200/cookie/README.md

 ## Installation

-Installation is as simple as cloning the repository with `git clone https://github.com/bbugyi200/rookie-cookiecutter`, going into the project directory (`cd rookie-cookiecutter`), and then running `make install`.
+Installation is as simple as cloning the repository with `git clone --recursive https://github.com/bbugyi200/rookie-cookiecutter`, going into the project directory (`cd rookie-cookiecutter`), and then running `make install`.